INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Technical Approach

 {\parskip=3pt \textit{Semantic Segmentation}: For the semantic segmentation task, we create the corresponding pseudo label by resizing the noise mask $N$ to the pre-determined output resolution using the nearest neighbor interpolation algorithm.}

-{\parskip=3pt \textit{Instance Segmentation}: We compute the instance segmentation pseudo labels by first generating the bounding box pseudo labels and then post-processing them to extract the instance IDs of different elements in the noise mask.
-The post-processing step entails computing the non-zero elements within a bounding box and assigning a common instance label to all of them.
+{\parskip=3pt \textit{Instance Segmentation}: We compute instance segmentation pseudo labels by first generating bounding box pseudo labels and then post-processing them to extract instance IDs of different elements in $N$.
+The post-processing step entails \rebuttal{extracting} non-zero \rebuttal{pixels} within a bounding box and assigning \rebuttal{them a} common instance label.
 We follow the aforementioned two-step process to ensure consistency between the bounding box and instance segmentation pseudo labels which are needed for pre-training the Mask R-CNN architecture.}